poytaytoy/poytaytoy/README.md

  </div>

 I'm someone that enjoys building web application and data processing.
-I sometimes post some of random works I've done.
+I sometimes post some of the random works I've done.

 ## Languages